RudkiwalA236/Airlines_Data_Analysis/README.md

 -   Exploratory Data Analysis (EDA):
 Utilizing Pandas, NumPy, and Matplotlib for in-depth EDA.
 SQL queries to aggregate and summarize data for insightful visualizations.

--   Customer Sentiment Analysis:
-Implementing Natural Language Processing (NLP) techniques on customer feedback.
-Extracting sentiments and trends from textual data.

 -   Route Optimization:
-Leveraging SQL for route optimization and efficiency analysis.
 Developing Python algorithms to enhance operational performance.

 *** Technologies Used: